For The Trade Desk Inc. [TTD], Analyst sees a rise to $108. What next?

-The Trade Desk Inc. [NASDAQ: TTD] loss -5.69% on the last trading session, reaching $62.35 price per share at the time.
+The Trade Desk Inc. [NASDAQ: TTD] plunged by -$4.32 during the normal trading session on Monday and reaching a high of $56.89 during the day while it closed the day at $52.48.
 The company report on February 28, 2022 that The Trade Desk and LiveRamp to Lead Industry Effort to Bring New Privacy-First Interoperable ID Solution to Meet Emerging Requirements in Europe.

 EUID will be Based on Unified ID 2.0 and Created in Collaboration with Key European Market Leaders; Interoperable with LiveRamp’s Authenticated Traffic Solution.